Quickly create your Montana Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your health care directive in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Make decisions about your medical care.
+Make decisions about your medical care

-Choose your health care agent.
+Choose your health care agent

 According to Montana’s Rights of the Terminally Ill Act, you may choose a trusted person to make medical decisions for you if you become unable to make them for yourself.
 Creating a health care power of attorney is another type of advance directive.
-A health care agent or healthcare proxy can make health care choices on your behalf.
+A health care agent or health care proxy can make health care choices on your behalf.
 When choosing your health care agent, make sure to pick someone who understands your treatment preferences on various health care issues and is willing to take on this responsibility.

-Sign your health care documents.
+Sign your health care documents

 To validate your advance directives, you must sign them or direct someone to sign them for you.
 You must do so in the presence of two witnesses who must then sign too.

-Distribute and store your health care directive and living will.
+Distribute and store your health care directive

 Once you have signed your advance directives in the presence of two witnesses, you will need to make sure that the right people have copies.
 Most importantly, you should provide a copy to your health care agent (if you have one).
 Your loved ones should also have copies of your advance directives.
 You may want to consider storing your advance directives in the Montana End-of-life registry.
 This is a secure computer database that allows you and your health care providers to electronically access your advance directives at any time.

-Update your advance directives.
+Update your advance directives

 As a general rule of thumb, you should review and revise your advance directives every few years at least.
 You should also review your choices in the event that you go through any major changes in your life.
 If you receive a new diagnosis, experience a divorce, or simply have a change of heart, you may wish to make changes to your estate plan, including your advance directives.
 For example, if your former spouse was named as your health care agent, you may wish to change this appointment.
-Rest assured that if you create a health care directive and living will through FindLaw, you can make unlimited changes for a year after purchase.
+Rest assured that if you create a health care directive through FindLaw, you can make unlimited changes for a year after purchase.

 - Your family disagrees with your medical choices